 - 1. Only 5 Volt encoders are supported. - 2.
 Hall Sensors are used with Brushless motors only. - 3.
 Inside the Edge Ti, dipswitches are used to select Brush or Brushless mode, 2 switches per axis.
-Can mix Brushed and Brushless if switches are set properly. - 4.
+Can mix Brushless are used to select Brush or Brushless mode, 2 switches per axis. - 4.
 For optimum noise immunity, cable shields may be tied externally to the control enclosure.